wafgo/linux/Documentation/PCI/endpoint/pci-endpoint-block-passthru-function.rst

 The device puts the number of 512 Byte sectors of the device selected with blockpt_selector_idx_ if the command NUM_SECTORS from
 `command bitfield description`_ is send from the host.

+* **PCI_BLOCKPT_PERMISSION**

+This Register contains the Permission of this device.
+If the device can only be used in Read-Only mode the first bit is set, otherwise Read-Write mode is possible

 * **PCI_BLOCKPT_DEV_NAME**

 The device puts the names of all devices it wants to export into this register when it receives the GET_DEVICES command from `command bitfield description`_.